-- Disposal of all property will be in a manner consistent with agency funding guidelines and public law, as well as the University’s interests.
+- Units must dispose of all equipment in a manner consistent with agency funding guidelines and public law, as well as the University’s interests.

-- Whenever possible, capital equipment assets within the University must be re-used or reassigned when the original project or need for which it was acquired has been completed, unless otherwise restricted by the funding source.
+- Whenever possible, capital equipment assets within the University must be re-used or reassigned for another University purpose when the original project or need for which it was acquired has been completed, unless otherwise restricted by the funding source.

 - Off-campus use of University capital equipment assets will be permitted only when it is for a business related purpose contributing to the University's mission.

-- Non-capital equipment should be tracked internally by a department when being used off campus, but Inventory Services need not be notified.
+- Departments should internally track non-capital equipment t when being used off campus.
+Accounting Services need not be notified.

-- Per IRS guidelines, capital equipment donated to the University must be retained for a minimum of three years from the “in service date” prior to disposal.
+- Units must retain capital equipment donated to the University for a minimum of three years from the “in service date” prior to disposal.

-- Departments are responsible for covering the loss and/or undocumented disposals of capital equipment assets with net book depreciable value from their departmental equipment assets carryforward.
+- Departments must cover the loss and undocumented disposals of capital equipment assets with net book depreciable value from their departmental equipment assets carryforward.

-If a capital equipment asset is purchased with sponsored funds, and the Principal Investigator or fellowship recipient decides to leave the University and wishes to take the item (e.g. research equipment) with them, they or the external entity must purchase it from the department in adherence with Administrative Policy: Selling Capital Equipment to External Entities or Employees.
+If a capital equipment asset is purchased with sponsored funds, and the Principal Investigator or fellowship recipient decides to leave the University and wishes to take the item (for example research equipment) with them, they or the external entity must purchase it from the department in adherence with Administrative Procedure: Capital Equipment Disposals: Selling Capital Equipment to External Entities or Employees.

 Note: Non-sponsored fellowship accounts may also purchase equipment as long as they do so with approval of the fellowship granting agency and the purchase is an appropriate use of funds per the fellowship.